 "Terrible Love": Maggie finding out too late that Stuart made a deal with Cupid to make her his girlfriend and gets hit with a love arrow.

 "Worry Dolls": One of the worry dolls Jordanna set fire to in the fireplace regroups and comes back to haunt her, as her worrying over the dolls actually being burned is what brings one back to life.

 "Lovecraft's Woods": Erica, who has been scratched by an unknown creature in Lovecraft's Woods, is cursed to live in a cabin while the rest of her friends are doomed to repeat their ill-fated journey.

-"My Robot': After the robot is rebooted, it imprints on Tim, which was Philip's plan the whole time so he would finally be rid of it.
-Even if the robot is set back to its original program, it ia implied that it's going to be just as overprotective with Tim as it was with Philip.
+"My Robot": After the robot is rebooted, it imprints on Tim, which was Philip's plan the whole time so he would finally be rid of it.

 Humanoid Abomination: The scarecrow salesman definitely looked human when he is not in his scarecrow form.